 The tax credit for teachers and early childhood educators provides a 15% federal refundable tax credit on the cost of supplies up to \$1,000.

 The Federal tuition non-refundable tax credit can reduce the students tax bill first and up to \$5,000 can be transferred to certain individuals.
 If you are in a trade or taking a language course, you may also qualify.
 Speak to your financial advisor for more information.

-The Home Accessibility Tax Credit (HATC) is a federal non-refundable tax credit (max \$1,500) that can be claimed by an eligible individual for expenses (max \$10,000) intended to improve accessibility to a home for a person 65 or over or a person eligible for the disability amount.
-Home accessibility expenses can also be eligible for the medical expense tax credit which can be made directly from the for the Canada Caregiver Credit is a 15% non-refundable tax credit and is available whether or not you live with family members you are helping.
-Expenses incurred up to \$6,986 for the care of dependent relatives (i.e., parents, brothers and sisters, adult children and other specified relatives) are available and an additional \$2,182 of expenses incurred for the care of a dependent spouse/CLP or minor child with an infirmity.
-The credit will be reduced on a dollar-for-dollar basis where the dependent's net income exceeds \$16,405 (indexed for inflation for subsequent taxation years).
+The Home Accessibility Tax Credit (HATC) is a federal nonrefundable tax credit (max \$1,500) that can be claimed by an eligible individual for expenses (max \$10,000) intended to improve accessibility to a home for a person 65 or over or a person eligible for the disability amount.
+Home accessibility expenses can also be eligible for the medical expense tax credit allowing you to double dip on eligible expenses.
+In addition, the Canada Caregiver Credit is a 15% non-refundable tax credit and is also available if you support a family member with a mental or physical disability.
+The credit will be reduced on a dollar-for-dollar basis where the dependent's net income exceeds 16,766 for 2019 (indexed for inflation for subsequent taxation years).

 You will need to provide original copies of receipts to claim any of these tax credits.